Genetics and epigenetics of sarcoidosis.

 Using genomic data collected by MESARGEN in 6 European populations with appropriate controls (Sweden, Greece, Spain, Portugal, Czech Republic, and The Netherlands), we aim to explore the opportunity for biomarker discovery, thereby conducting genome-wide screening in multi-ethnic cross-sectional cohorts, to understand how genetic variation underline disease architecture of sarcoidosis.
 Moreover, genetic information combined with epigenomic and transcriptomic data and environmental / lifestyle exposures will provide a more precise and predictive approach for identifying genomic signatures (“biomarkers”) in sarcoidosis.

 Our long-term goal is to identify clinical biomarkers and molecular disease targets that can help clinicians with better diagnostic and prognostic tools.
 Specifically, we envision applying genomic signatures to classify individuals susceptible to disease and those with increased risk for adverse disease outcomes.
 Deciphering the molecular networks underlying sarcoidosis pathogenesis will lead to a better understanding of the disease and, eventually, the development of more realistic gene-based therapies in sarcoidosis.
-MESARGEN – Multi-Ethnic Sarcoidosis Consortium for Genetic Studies was established in 2016, and it is the most extensive international framework in Europe dedicated to genomic investigations and translational research in sarcoidosis.
-The Swedish Heart-Lung Foundation funds it.
+MESARGEN – Multi-Ethnic Sarcoidosis Genomics Consortium was established in 2016, and it is the most extensive international framework in Europe dedicated to genomic investigations and translational research in sarcoidosis funded by the Swedish Heart-Lung Foundation.

 Olga Chuquimia, research engineer